updated with surface tension movie, Dec 2014

-Baking a crisp, flaky pastry shell is something of an art.
-Pie fillings tend to weigh down the dough, resulting a soggy base and overcooked rims.
-If we could somehow cook the dough faster, the pie shell would be crisper, but how?
+Baking a crispy, flaky pastry shell is something of an art.
+Pie fillings tend to weigh down the dough, resulting in a soggy base and overcooked rims.
+If we could somehow cook the dough faster, or knead a drier dough, the pie shell might be crisper.
+But how?

-A few years ago Cooks' Illustrated popularized the idea of adding vodka to the dough in lieu of water, claiming in their words:
+A few years ago Cooks' Illustrated popularized a half century old recipe where vodka was added to the dough in lieu of water, claiming in their words:

 To test this hypothesis, two flour spheres were created by adding water or vodka (80 proof) to 1/4 cups of all-purpose flour, and kneading for a mere 30 seconds.
 The spheres were the size of golf balls and weighed around 1.75 oz.
 No butter or fat was added, as we were simply testing the effect of vodka vs water.